wearefrank/haalcentraal-connector/CONTRIBUTING.md

 * Do a commit on main that has a commit message starting with `fix:`.
 The following should happen:
   * The pipeline succeeds - this checks all authorizations are in place.
   * A commit with a message starting with `chore:` has been added automatically.
-  * The extra commit updates files `src/main/resources/BuildInfo.properties`, `configurations/{{ cookiecutter.configuration_name }}/BuildInfo.properties`, `publiccode.yaml` and `CHANGELOG.md`.
+  * The extra commit updates files `src/main/resources/BuildInfo.properties`, `configurations/brp-personen-bevragen-client/BuildInfo.properties`, `publiccode.yaml` and `CHANGELOG.md`.
   * These files should have trustworthy contents - speaks for itself.
   * On GitHub, there is a tag for the new version that starts with `v`.
 For example if the new release is `3.2.1` then the tag should be `v3.2.1`.
 You can get this tag using `git fetch origin` on the command line.
   * The docker image for the release has been created on http://www.dockerhub.com.
 The `latest` tag should have been updated - creation time should be the current time.
 Depending on the type of release, the `3.2.1`, the `3.2` or the `3` tags should be the current date.
   * Check on dockerhub that tags that should not have been updated do not have the current time as creation time.
-  * Run the docker image using `docker run -p 8080:8080 wearefrank/{{ cookiecutter.configuration_name }}:3.2.1`.
+  * Run the docker image using `docker run -p 8080:8080 wearefrank/brp-personen-bevragen-client:3.2.1`.
 Check the name of the docker container you started using `docker ps -a`.
 Login to the docker container using `docker exec -it <container name> bash`.
-Check that `/opt/frank/resources/BuildInfo.properties` and `/opt/frank/configurations/{{ cookiecutter.configuration_name }}/BuildInfo.properties` contain the right version and the right date.
+Check that `/opt/frank/resources/BuildInfo.properties` and `/opt/frank/configurations/brp-personen-bevragen-client/BuildInfo.properties` contain the right version and the right date.
 * Check a breaking change like above.
 This should update the major version.
 * Do a commit with \[skip ci\] in the commit message.
 It should not make a release and it should not push a docker image.
 * Make a pull request.
 Check that no release is made and that no docker image is pushed.